shjang7/daily_tech_journal/README.md

 # Daily Tech Journal

+## React
+#### State and props (06.feb.2020)
+React component can handle data using props and state.

+Props(properties) is the data what parent component gives child component.<br />
+Once the child component get props, it cannot be modified.

+State is defined with a default value when a component mounts and can be changed.<br />

+Props are a component's configuration, props also includes callback functions.<br />
+State is a data structure.

+#### Why Hooks are preferred than using classes (28.jan.2020)
+Hooks provide intuitive API such as useState, useEffect.
+Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.

 ## Script language overview (05.feb.2020)
 The software at an early age was written in assembly language.
 After building the compiler, software developers can write code for the more human-understandable higher language, and compiler changes it to assembly one.<br />